Bon Voyage (Koda Kumi album)

-Bon Voyage is the eleventh studio album by Japanese recording artist Kumi Koda.
+Bon Voyage is the eleventh studio album by Japanese recording artist Koda Kumi.
 It was released on February 26, 2014, by Rhythm Zone.
 Bon Voyage is Koda's first album since her 2012 Japonesque, and her longest album in production since her 2008 studio album Kingdom.
 The album's production was handled by several music producers, such as Joseph Lawrence, Toby Gad, T-Sk, Mats Lie Skare, Figge Bosstrom, Tommy Henriksen, Badur Haberg, and Clarabell.
 It also features guest appearances from Sean Paul and OVDS.
 Five different formats were released to promote the album: a standalone CD, a CD and DVD bundle, a CD and Blu-ray bundle, a fan package featuring a live DVD, and a digital release in Japan.

 Upon the album's release, it was met with favourable reviews from music critics.
 Critics highlight individual songs for their production and composition, and commended the singles.
 Bon Voyage became Koda's seventh studio album to reach the top spot on Japan's Oricon Albums Chart, but her first album to not ship over 100,000 units in that region.
 Because of this, it became her first studio album to fail to achieve a certification by the Recording Industry Association of Japan (RIAJ).
 Three singles and one EP were released from the album.
 Koda promoted the album through her 2014 Bon Voyage concert tour.